Battle of Bennington: Prelude

-Baum's Germans left Burgoyne's camp at Fort Edward on August 9 and marched to Fort Miller, where they waited until they were joined by the Indians and a company of British marksmen.
+Baum's troops left Burgoyne's camp at Fort Edward on August 9 and marched to Fort Miller, where they waited until they were joined by the Iroquois and the Company of Select Marksmen.
 The company marched off toward Bennington on August 11.
 In minor skirmishes along the way they learned from prisoners taken that a sizable force was in place at Bennington.
-On August 14 Baum's men encountered a detachment of Stark's men that had been sent out to investigate reports of Indians in the area.
+On August 14 Baum's men encountered a detachment of Stark's men that had been sent out to investigate reports of British-allied Indians in the area.
 Stark's men retreated, destroying a bridge to delay Baum's advance.
 Stark, on receiving word of the approaching force, sent a request to Manchester for support, and then moved his troops out of Bennington toward Baum's force, setting up a defensive line.
 Baum sent a message to Burgoyne following the first contact indicating that the American force was larger than expected, but that it was likely to retreat before him.
 He then advanced a few miles further until he neared Stark's position.
 He then realized that at least part of his first message was incorrect, so he sent a second message to Burgoyne, requesting reinforcements.

 It rained for the next day and a half, preventing battle.
 During this time, Baum's men constructed a small redoubt at the crest of the hill and hoped that the weather would prevent the Americans from attacking before reinforcements arrived.
-Stark sent out skirmishers to probe the German lines, and managed to kill thirty Indians in spite of the difficulties of keeping their gunpowder dry.
+Stark sent out skirmishers to probe the Hessians lines, who killed thirty British-allied Iroquois warriors in spite of the difficulties of keeping their gunpowder dry.
 Reinforcements for both sides marched out on the 15th; travel was quite difficult due to the heavy rains.
 Burgoyne sent 550 men under Heinrich von Breymann, while Warner's company of about 350 Green Mountain Boys came south from Manchester under Lieutenant Samuel Safford's command.

 Late on the night of August 15, Stark was awakened by the arrival of Parson Thomas Allen and a band of Massachusetts militiamen from nearby Berkshire County who insisted on joining his force.
 In response to the minister's fiery threat that his men would never come out again if they were not allowed to participate, Stark is reported to have said, "Would you go now on this dark and rainy night?
 Go back to your people and tell them to get some rest if they can, and if the Lord gives us sunshine to-morrow and I do not give you fighting enough, I will never call on you to come again."
 Stark's forces again swelled the next day with the arrival of some Stockbridge Indians, bringing his force (excluding Warner's men) to nearly 2,000 men.

-Stark was not the only beneficiary of unexpected reinforcements.
-Baum's force grew by almost 100 when a group of local Loyalists arrived in his camp on the morning of August 16.
+Stark was not the only beneficiary of unexpected reinforcements; Baum's force grew by almost 100 when a group of local Loyalists arrived in his camp on the morning of August 16.